Knowledge Hub

 • Reserved matters.
 These are certain types of decisions in which shareholders may have increased rights to vote because the decision might negatively affect them in some way

 • Rights of pre-emption.
-This means the right that a shareholder may have to bid for shares if the company decides to issue new shares (to avoid dilution, for example)
+These are rights a shareholder has to bid for shares if the company decides to issue new shares (to avoid dilution, for example)

 How a term sheet should look at different stages of investment